jennifert/Slim-3-web-Service-with-Sample-TypeScript-client-side-code/README.md

 This was built as a quick prototype built to see if it used as a part of the site if I ended up redoing in PHP.
 Decided not to go that route, but thought someone else may have a use for it.

-Also included is the typescript code that was pulling the serice in.
+Also included is the typescript code that was pulling the service in.
 It has some basic accessibility, but not fully tested.

 Contents:
 - _posts/ : folder that contains the jekyll .md or .html files